AdobeDocs/adobe-connect-sdk/src/pages/guides/index.md

 # Overview

-The Adobe Connect SDK provides developers with the tools to integrate and extend the capabilities of Adobe Connect, a powerful web conferencing platform.
-This SDK allows for the creation of custom applications and integrations that can enhance the functionality of Adobe Connect meetings, webinars, and virtual classrooms.
+The Adobe Connect SDK provides developers with the tools to integrate and extend the capabilities of Adobe Connect.
+This SDK allows for the creation of custom applications that enhance the functionality of Adobe Connect meetings, webinars, and virtual classrooms.
 Developers can create applications using standard HTML and JavaScript programming.
 The Adobe Connect SDK is a javascript library which provides a set of standard programming interfaces (Methods, Events, Properties, and Constants).

 ## Authentication